DKMS-LSL/typeloader/user_manual/new_project.md

 ![NewProject0](images/new_project2.png)

 ##  (3) Register project with ENA
 Now the project must be registered with ENA.
-To do this, click the now green "Start new project" button.
+To do this, click the now green ``Start new project`` button.

 TypeLoader will then automatically submit the project's details to ENA and retrieve the project ID that ENA generates.
 This project ID is then displayed as "ENA project nr":

 ![NewProject0](images/new_project3.png)

-Your project has now been created successfully and you can close the dialog (either using the "Done" button or the X in the upper right corner).
+Your project has now been created successfully and you can close the dialog (either using the ``Done`` button or the X in the upper right corner).

 The new project will appear in the [=> Navigation area](navigation.md) and [=> Projects Overview](overview_projects.md) and is automatically selected as current project.